SEO Optimization in The Age of Over-Optimisation

 Remedies to a now ‘disapproved’ aspect may have improved the score sheet momentarily.
 Before there’s been time to take a break, along comes the next tsunami wave of change and subsequent penalties to ‘old school’ methods of improving ranking.
 Virtually all of the things that once worked to improve a site’s position in SERPs are now historical footnotes to the evolution of website ranking methodology.

 If in the past you’ve employed someone to improve your website’s SERP positions, it is almost certain that some of those efforts crossed the threshold of that which is not now approved.
-De-optimisation is required to deactivate the potential impediments to achieving a site’s full potential.
+De-optimisation is required to deactivate the probable impediments to achieving a site’s full potential.

 Google Penalties – Individually Small but Cumulatively Damaging

 Reduce the risk of an “over-optimisation” penalty on your site’s content.
-The first thing any best SEO company would do is skim through the content on every page, revising any elements that could potentially be seen as over-optimisation.
+The first thing any good SEO company would do is skim through the content on every page, revising any elements that could potentially be seen as over-optimisation.
 There’s a growing consensus that the following items may create a cumulative impediment to top rankings;

 • Hyperlink Titles – use of the title=”” element in links containing text with exact-match keywords/sentences.
 Use link titles with caution, apparently, it’s indicative of over-optimisation and Google may penalise you for it.

 • Internal Links – avoid overdoing the exact-match keyword phrases in internal links, it may also signal over-optimisation.
-Consider the occasional replacement with the natural Read more, More info, Click here etc.
+Consider the occasional replacement with the natural Read more, More info, Click here, etc.

 • Image Alt Tag – adding concise text pertinent to the image is permissible.
 Adding multiple targeted exact-match keywords, promotional texts, sentences or sales pitches is not.